 - A group-wide supervisor would ultimately be responsible for ensuring effective and efficient group-wide supervision.
 The group-wide supervisor should coordinate and disseminate essential information needed for reviewing and evaluating risks and assessing solvency on a group-wide basis.
 If a group-wide supervisor is to achieve this, there needs to be open and constructive relationships among the involved supervisors.
-Therefore, there needs to be coordination of, and collaboration by, supervisors to avoid unnecessary duplication. - 25.3.2 Experience has shown that it is generally clear who should take the role of group-wide supervisor for a particular group.
-However, depending on the structure of a particular group, the case may arise where several supervisors fulfil the conditions to be considered as a

-- group-wide supervisor.
-In such cases it is necessary to have a clear and transparent process for identifying and agreeing an appropriate group-wide supervisor. - 25.3.3 In some jurisdictions, the legal or regulatory system may include provisions which allow or require the designation of a group-wide supervisor.
+Therefore, there needs to be coordination of, and collaboration by, supervisors to avoid unnecessary duplication. - 25.5.2 Experience has shown that it is generally clear who should take the role of group-wide supervisor for a particular group.
+However, depending on the structure of a particular group, the case may arise where several supervisors fulfil the conditions to be considered as a group-wide supervisor.
+In such cases it is necessary to have a clear and transparent process for identifying and agreeing an appropriate group-wide supervisor. - In some jurisdictions, the legal or regulatory system may include provisions which allow or require the designation of a group-wide supervisor.
 However, this formal designation may not be recognised in all jurisdictions in which a particular group operates.
-The absence of a formal mechanism should not limit the extension of the group-wide supervisor to those other jurisdictions, on a de facto basis, given the agreement and cooperation of the involved supervisors. - 25.3.4 In principle the supervisor in the jurisdiction where the group is based and where that supervisor has the statutory responsibility to supervise the head of the group should be first considered to take the role of the group-wide supervisor. - 25.3.5 Other factors to consider in determining the group-wide supervisor would include: - the location of the group's head office, given that this is where the group's Board and Senior Management is most likely to meet, and ready access of the group-wide supervisor to the group's Board and Senior Management is an important factor. - where the registered head office is not the operational head of the group, the location where: - o the main business activities of the group are undertaken; and/or - o the main business decisions are taken; and/or - o the main risks are underwritten; and/or - o the group has its largest balance sheet total. - 25.3.6 Ultimately the involved supervisors would be expected to determine the need for a group-wide supervisor and agree the supervisor to take that role.
-The emphasis should be on a joint decision between all involved supervisors to reach an acceptable outcome. - 25.3.7 However, regardless of the approach in the jurisdiction of the group-wide supervisor, this formal designation may not be recognised in all jurisdictions in which a particular group operates and reliance is placed on non legislative means through agreements and/or other coordination activity among the involved supervisors. - 25.3.8 At present, it is not generally possible to consider or establish international legislation which grants legal power and authority to a group-wide supervisor across jurisdictional borders.
-It is important, therefore, that there are clear agreements (formal or otherwise) between all involved supervisors in order to allow the group-wide supervisor to fulfil its tasks and to ensure support from involved supervisors.
+The absence of a formal mechanism should not limit the extension of the group-wide supervisor to those other jurisdictions, on a de facto basis, given the agreement and cooperation of the involved supervisors. - In principle the home supervisor of the head of the group should be first considered to take the role of the group-wide supervisor.

+Other factors to consider in determining the group-wide supervisor would include, but are not limited to:

+- the location of the group's head office, given that this is where the group's Board and Senior Management is most likely to meet, and ready access of the group-wide supervisor to the group's Board and Senior Management is an important factor; and - where the registered head office is not the operational head of the group, the location where: - the main business activities of the group are undertaken; and/or - the main business decisions are taken; and/or - the main risks are underwritten; and/or - the group has its largest balance sheet total. - 25.5.5 Ultimately the involved supervisors would be expected to determine the need for a group-wide supervisor and agree the supervisor to take that role.
+The emphasis should be on a joint decision between all involved supervisors to reach an acceptable outcome.